 - Are thirsty for new opportunities and want to close first appointments quickly

-- Favor a combination of 1:1 calling, email and social selling to uncover new prospects
+- Favor a combination of 1:1 calling, email prospecting, and social selling to uncover new prospects

-- Prefer to focus on a very targeted list of customer microsegments to ensure that your value proposition is specific and relevant to the prospect
+- Prefer to focus on a small, very targeted list of prospect microsegments to ensure that your value proposition is specific and relevant to each individual prospect

 - Aren’t worried that the people you’re prospecting have no awareness of you

-- Are comfortable being rejected or ignored (with prospecting, it may take at least nine attempts before you get a response)
+- Are comfortable being rejected or ignored (with prospecting, it may take at least 9 attempts before you get a response)

-- Are confident in your ability to quickly and concisely deliver your value proposition, and are comfortable questioning customers and responding to their objections
+- Are confident in your ability to quickly and concisely deliver your value proposition, and are comfortable questioning prospects and responding to their objections

 - Have a salesperson who is a successful, proven hunter

 The Ideal Lead Generation Campaign and Sales Prospecting Strategy

 The ideal new business development strategy is to combine lead generation campaigns and prospecting.
 Lead generation hits a large target market, nurtures it through the Client Buy Cycle at the prospect’s own pace, and identifies marketing qualified leads who may be sitting back just waiting for you to contact them.
 Lead generation campaigns warm up prospects.